Security-Onion-Solutions/securityonion-docs/elastic-fleet.rst

 Configuration
 -------------

 Elastic Fleet is pre-configured during Security Onion setup.
-If you need to make changes to the configuration, you can do so via :ref:`kibana`.
-Configuration options for various components are detailed below.
+If you need to make changes to the configuration, you can do so via the Fleet page in :ref:`kibana` as detailed below.

 Agents
 ------